San Jose in recovery mode after flooding

 San Jose officials said they are working to lower water levels in some flood units and identify homes that can be reoccupied.

-"The goal here is to get as many residents back in their homes as possible and as soon as possible," said Sykes, who also is assistant city manager.
+"The goal here is to get as many residents back into their homes as possible, and as soon as possible," said Sykes, who also is assistant city manager.

 On Tuesday, residents scrambled to fortify their homes with sandbags, but it was too late for some.
 The flooding had submerged some southern San Jose homes.